Killer Frost: Louise Lincoln

-Dr. Louise Lincoln is the second incarnation; she first appeared in Firestorm (vol. 2) #21 (March 1984) and used the "Killer Frost" name in Firestorm (vol. 2) #34 (April 1985).
+Dr. Louise Lincoln is the second incarnation; she first appeared in Firestorm (vol. 2) #21 (March 1984) and became Killer Frost in Firestorm (vol. 2) #34 (April 1985).
 Lincoln was a colleague and friend to Crystal Frost.
 After her friend's death, Lincoln decided to repeat the experiment as a last respect to her friend, with Lincoln herself as the second Killer Frost.
-Just as ruthless as her predecessor, she began her own personal vendetta against Firestorm whom she blamed for her friend's death.
+Just as ruthless as her predecessor, she began a vendetta against Firestorm, whom she blamed for her friend's death.
 She briefly served as a member of the Suicide Squad and sold her soul to Neron for more power.